 Of course, they must be quite attractive and have a spreading growth habit.
 The ultimate goal of a groundcover shrub is that you can plant them and forget them.

-Gro-Low (Rhus aromatica Gro-Low') is a small deciduous shrub that features handsome, glossy dark glossy foliage.
+Gro-Low (Rhus aromatica Gro-Low') is a small deciduous shrub that features handsome, glossy dark foliage.
 Each leaf is made up of 3 cute little leaflets.

 The plant is wonderfully aromatic.
 After all, this native plant was a selection of Fragrant Sumac.